al1sant0s/Hypothesis-Tests/README.md

    * `plot_power(self, v1, lw = 3)` will make a plot of the power (power curve) for each value passed through v1.
      * v1: a single or sequence of values for power to be computed from.
 These are all values under alternative hypothesis.
       * lw: control the linewidth of the lines of the plot.

+With all of this out of the way, now let's jump into action with some examples of usage.

+## Usage

+### Summarize test

+### Visualizing test

 these general
 attributes and methods that are available for all classes